THE GRADUATE SCHOOL AND UNIVERSITY CENTER

 VI.
 LANGUAGE REQUIREMENT

-Foreign Language.
+Prior to taking the 2nd Examination, students must demonstrate reading proficiency on two languages other than Spanish or English.
 Any two of the following languages are required: French, German, Italian, Latin, or Portuguese.
 Any other language with relevance to the student’s doctoral work may be approved by the Executive Officer.
 Proficiency may be demonstrated by passing a written test given by the program or by completing two semesters of a reading course offered by the City University of New York and approved by the Executive Officer.

 VII.
 FIRST EXAMINATION